ISDB: ISDB-S3

-New satellite version supporting 4K, 8K, HDR, HFR, and 22.2 audio.
+ISDB-S3 is a satellite digital broadcasting specification supporting 4K, 8K, HDR, HFR, and 22.2 audio.

 ISDB-C

-ISDB-C is cable digital broadcasting specification.
+ISDB-C is a cable digital broadcasting specification.
 The technical specification J.83/C is developed by JCTEA.
 ISDB-C is identical to DVB-C but has a different channel bandwidth of 6 MHz (instead of 8 MHz) and roll-off factor.

 ISDB-T

 History

 HDTV was invented at NHK Science & Technology Research Laboratories (Japan Broadcasting Corporation's Science & Technical Research Laboratories).
 The research for HDTV started as early as the 1960s, though a standard was proposed to the ITU-R (CCIR) only in 1973.

 By the 1980s, a high definition television camera, cathode-ray tube, videotape recorder, and editing equipment, among others, had been developed.
 In 1982 NHK developed MUSE (Multiple sub-Nyquist sampling encoding), the first HDTV video compression and transmission system.
 MUSE used digital video compression, but for transmission frequency modulation was used after a digital-to-analog converter converted the digital signal.

 In 1987, NHK demonstrated MUSE in Washington D.C. as well as NAB.
 The demonstration made a great impression in the U.S., leading to the development of the ATSC terrestrial DTV system.
 Europe also developed a DTV system called DVB.
 Japan began R&D of a completely digital system in the 1980s that led to ISDB.
 Japan began terrestrial digital broadcasting, using ISDB-T standard by NHK and commercial broadcasting stations, on 1 December 2003.